JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-09-18-medication_resolver_pipeline_en.md

 Action/treatments are available for branded medication, and SNOMED codes are available for non-branded medication.

-This pipeline can be used as Lightpipeline (with annotate/fullAnnotate).
-You can use medication_resolver_transform_pipeline for Spark transform.
+This pipeline can be used as LightPipeline (with annotate/fullAnnotate).
+You can use `medication_resolver_transform_pipeline` for Spark transform.

 ## Predicated Entities